sagieppel/Generator-evaluator-selector-net-a-modular-approach-for-panoptic-segmentation/README.md

 panoptic segmentation]().
 To download the same code with trained model weight (ready to run )see these links [1]() [2]().

 ## Basic concept
-The system is composed of a Generator (Pointer Net) that generate segments, evaluator (Evaluation net) that rank and select segments to create category independent segmentation map (Figure 1), and a segment classification net that classify the selected segments.
+The system is composed of a Generator (Pointer Net) that generate segments, evaluator (Evaluation net) that rank and select segments to create category independent segmentation map (Figure 1), and a segment classification net that classifies the selected segments.
 The nets and the weights were trained and tested on the COCO panoptic data set.
+See the tutorial section for running/training instructions and the description section for more detail on the system.
+### Requirement
-The system was run and trained  using Python Anacoda 3.7 with pytorch 1.01, and opencv on  on single Titan XP GPU.
+The system was run and trained using Python Anacoda 3.7 with pytorch 1.01, and opencv on single Titan XP GPU.

 # Tutorial